A traditional Italian peasant bean soup with tons of vegetables.

 Love this pasta fazool recipe?
 You will also like:

 - Oven Roasted Green Beans

 - 2 teaspoons baking soda (only if using dried beans)

 - 1 pound carrots, peeled and diced

 - 3 tablespoons tomato paste

-- 3 large cloves of garlic, peeled and smashed
+- 3 large garlic cloves, peeled and smashed

 - 2 bay leaves

 - 1 tablespoon Kosher salt, or to taste

 - 1/2 pound ditalini or other small pasta (such as elbow macaroni), cooked al dente